Home Doh Ref

 Type Safety with MOC

 The Pod system uses Melded Object Composition (MOC) to provide type safety for configuration values.
-The moc property in a pod defines type validation for its properties:
+The moc property in a pod defines type validation for its properties using a shallow-only approach:

 moc: